brokenhandsio/leaf-error-middleware/README.md

 Leaf Error Middleware is a piece of middleware for [Vapor](https://github.com/vapor/vapor) which allows you to return custom 404 and server error pages.
 It supports both Swift 3 and Swift 4.

+Note that this middleware is designed to be used for Leaf front-end websites only - it should not be used for providing JSON error responses for an API, for example.

 # Usage

 To use the Leaf Error Middleware, just add the middleware to your `Config` and then to your `droplet.json` (make sure you `import LeafErrorMiddleware` at the top):